Amnesty International UK Media Awards 2012

-The Amnesty International UK Media Awards 2012 were opened in December 2012, the short-list was published 25 April 2012 and the awards announced 29 May 2012.
+The Amnesty International UK Media Awards 2012 recognised excellence in human rights journalism across print, broadcast and digital media.
+Entries for the awards opened in December 2011, the short-list was published 25 April 2012 and the winners were revealed on 29 May 2012.

-In total, there were 12 awards made in the categories of Digital Media, Documentary, The Gaby Rado Memorial Award, International TV and Radio, Magazine (Consumer), Magazine (Newspaper Supplement), National Newspaper, Nations and Regions, Photojournalism, Radio, Student Human Rights Reporter Award and TV News.
+A total of 12 awards were resented in the following categories: Digital Media, Documentary, The Gaby Rado Memorial Award, International TV and Radio, Magazine (Consumer), Magazine (Newspaper Supplement), National Newspaper, Nations and Regions, Photojournalism, Radio, Student Human Rights Reporter Award and TV News.

-The awards ceremony was hosted by Dermot Murnaghan.
+The awards took place at the British Film Institute (BFI) in central London and the ceremony was hosted by Dermot Murnaghan.

 2012 Awards

 The winners and runners up were: